-A Johns Hopkins postdoc, Herbert Baxter Adams, brought the seminar method from Germany, where he earned a PhD in 1876.
-The idea: Students would learn more by doing than by listening to lectures and taking exams.
+A Johns Hopkins postdoc, Herbert Baxter Adams, brought the seminar method of teaching from Germany, where he earned a PhD in 1876.
+The idea: That students would learn more by doing than by listening to lectures and taking exams.

 That spirit of inquiry, of challenging the way things are done, lives on today in our nine academic divisions, all of which offer full-time graduate programs.

 More information about our graduate programs is available below

 Students get global perspectives on today's critical issues, with programs in international affairs, international studies, economics and finance, and public policy

 Offers a Global MBA and other masters programs, with an emphasis on health care management, real estate and infrastructure, financial businesses, and enterprise risk management

 One of the nation's top graduate schools of education, according to U.S. News & World Report, with degree and certificate programs in teaching, special education, counseling, administration, and leadership